The importance of embracing vulnerability

 It can be terrifying to open yourself up to another person.
 I had not only to learn to speak my truth but also to admit it to myself.
 The latter has been hard for me because of my busy inner critic.
 Deep down I always knew what I truly needed to live peacefully and full of energy, but I didn’t acknowledge it and therefore no actions followed.

 Highly sensitive persons (HSPs) experience the world differently than others.
-This is mainly because their brain and their nervous system work differently.
+This is mainly because their central nervous system works differently and has an increased sensitivity to stimuli.
 Due to this biological difference that they’re born with, they are more aware of subtleties and process information deeply.
 This means they tend to be creative, insightful, and empathetic, but it also means they’re more prone than others to stress and overwhelm and need more quiet time to recharge.
 Maybe in another post I will write about being an HSP in today’s world.

 When I learned about this topic I suddenly understood why I had been struggling in life so far.
 By recognising my truth I have taken a further step towards knowing myself.
 I have started to own my story and to walk the path of self-discovery.
 But to face and accept my truth required welcoming vulnerability first.